-Cumulative impacts to water quality include potential future mining of the locatable mineral because the drilling operations used to reach the mineral resource could encounter groundwaters.
-Design features were developed for this project to reduce the potential for groundwater contamination.
-BMPs would also be applied to further reduce potential for contamination which would reduce potential for cumulative impacts.
+Design features developed for this Plan would reduce the potential for groundwater contamination by adhering to Utah's Ground Water Quality Protection Rule.
+BMPs would also be applied to further reduce potential for contamination which would reduce cumulative impacts.
 See Sections 2.2.3.2 and 2.2.6 for a list of design features and BMPs for the Proposed Action.